olga-demidko/documentation/docs/guide/pipeline-integration/sso/aad-sso.md

   ![azure-register](media/azure/register-nexploit.png ':size=45%')

+  > [!NOTE|label:Note]
+  It may take some time until the predifined application is published in the Azure AD gallery.

 2. In the created application, get the following credentials to use them further on nexploit.app:
    * On the application page, copy the **Client ID**.